projectara/greybus-spec/source/module_interface_lifecycles.rst

    duration in this step to allow the Interface to power down internally in the next step.

+   If the Operation succeeds, this procedure has suceeded.

-3. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
+4. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
 The Interface may now perform implementation-defined procedures used during shutdown.